 “After #MeToo: Rethinking how we think about gender and sexism”

 Professor Becker’s research focus on ways to explain why disadvantaged groups tolerate social systems that produce inequality.
 In particular her research focus on gender as an important social category influencing both individual and group level inequality.

 Dr Endedijk studies how stereotypes influence parenting behaviours and child/adolescent outcomes, including gender stereotypes and sexual double standard endorsement using neuroscientific and experimental research methods.
 Dr Endendijk is an assistant professor in Social and Behavioural Sciences at Utrecht University.

 Dr Mackay’s research examines British feminism and feminist activism, with a focus on the Second Wave of the 1970s and 1980s to the present day.
 Alongside academic research Dr Mackay is a well-known women’s activist and successfully revived the London reclaim the night march, in protest of gender-based sexual violence.
 Dr Mackay is a Senior Lecturer in Sociology and the founder of the London Feminist Network.

 Professor Ryan and her colleagues discovered the glass cliff phenomenon, whereby women are more likely to be appointed to precarious leadership positions than men.
 Named one of the ideas that shaped 2008 by New York Times.
 Other research interests include workplace gender stereotypes and men’s support for equality.

-Click here to see the preliminary schedule.
+Click here to see the conference schedule.

 Poster, blitz, and research TALK SUBMISSION